rumenvasil3v/CTFs/SCSC_CTF_2025/Cryptography/README.md

 ## Tools I used
 - gdb (GNU debugger) to inspect the program and its behaviour

-This text you see here is **actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.**

 ## Vulnerability and Exploitation

 The program is an example of how a buffer overflow can be used to modify variables.